Basic retirement of a civil servant: what difference between full and maximum rates?

 Your full pension is calculated as follows:

-Last gross index treatment x 75% x Your number of quarters eligible for the SRE or CNRACL / The number of quarters of pension insurance required to have a full rate pension
+Last gross index treatment x 75% x Your number of quarters eligible for the SRE or the CNRACL / The number of quarters of pension insurance required to have a full rate pension

 If your number of liquidatable quarters is less than your number of insurance quarters, the amount of your pension will not be the maximum possible.